 Mary Lena, our little sister, liked the splashing game.
 Heedless of her sun suit, she stooped down, cupped her hands, and threw water to the skies.
 Laughing, John mimicked Jim and me.
 Stamping his chubby legs, he happily splattered.
-Tom, who barely knew how to walk, toddled toward the water and sat right down in it.
+Tom, who barely knew how to walk, toddled toward the water and sat right idea of growing old gracefully and full of wrinkles... like Audrey down in it.
 It wasn't long before all of us had a lot more than our feet wet.